JetBrains/jewel/README.md

 | 2023.2                       | `ide-laf-bridge-232` |
 | 2023.1 or older              | **Not supported**    |

+> [!CAUTION]
+> In the IntelliJ Platform 2024.1, in order to be able to use Jewel, you need to shadow both Jewel and Compose, due to
+> potential clashes with the versions bundled in the platform.
+You can use the
+> [Package Search plugin](https://github.com/JetBrains/package-search-intellij-plugin) as a reference on how to do it.

 Your setup in `build.gradle.kts` should look something like this, assuming you use version catalogs:

 ```kotlin